 What is CISA?

 CISA is a piece of legislation that is currently being debated in the United States legislative branch and being rushed to try to bring a vote.
+As reported by the Sunlight Foundation, When someone shows up with a bill that promises to help secure America’s online infrastructure, it sounds like something we can all get behind.

 Data protection standards vary across the world, and historically US law has not provided the same level of protection for personal data as exists in the EU.
 As a result, European data protection laws have typically required parties transferring data fr om the EU to the United States to obtain informed consent to the transfer of data and/or take purposive steps to safeguard it to European standards.

 The ruling by the CJEU union has far reaching consequences since the Charter of Fundamental Human Rights is anchored in the Lisbon treaty.
-This means the rulings are legally binding and can’t be circumvented by new treaties as
+This means the rulings are legally binding and can’t be circumvented by new treaties as reported by Glyn Moody containing quotes by Steve Peers fr om his detailed legal implications analysis.

 The Safe Harbor scheme was one way in which data could be lawfully transferred to the United States.
 It was set up in 2000 by a European Commission finding that adequate protection for personal data would be provided by US undertakings that self-certified their adherence to a set of rules known as the Safe Harbor principles.